Jon Berti Player Props: Marlins vs. Tigers

 Jon Berti At The Plate

-- Berti is batting .297 with 11 doubles, two triples, two home runs and 17 walks.
+- Berti is hitting .300 with 12 doubles, two triples, two home runs and 17 walks.

-- Berti enters this game on a eight-game hitting streak.
-Over the course of his last games, he's hitting .462.
+- Berti enters this game on a nine-game hitting streak.
+During his last outings, he's hitting .438.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.